Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Identification without Restrictions on Censoring

 \begin{remark} A direct consequence of Proposition \ref{AppLemmaID} is the identification of the quantile marginal treatment response function $QMTR_{d}\left(\tau, p, y + \delta \right)$ conditional on the censoring variable for any $\tau \in \left(0, \overline{\tau}_{d}\left(p, y + \delta\right)\right)$, where $\overline{\tau}_{d}\left(p, y + \delta\right) \coloneqq DMTR_{d}\left(\gamma_{C}, p, y + \delta \right)$.
 Additionally, if we impose Assumptions \ref{AsFinite} and \ref{AsSupport}, then we straight-forwardly identify the MTE function conditional on the censoring variable. \end{remark}

-\begin{remark} The comparison between Propositions \ref{PropDMTR} and \ref{AppLemmaID} illustrate the identifying power of Assumption \ref{AsCensoring}.
+\begin{remark} The comparison between Propositions \ref{PropDMTR} and \ref{AppLemmaID} illustrates the identifying power of Assumption \ref{AsCensoring}.
 It allows us to combine multiple values of the censoring variable to identify a single point of the $DMTR$ function through the integral of $\dfrac{\partial \mathbb{P}\left[\left.
 Y\leq y, D = d \right\vert P\left(Z, C \right) = p, C = y + \delta \right]}{\partial v}$ over different values of $\delta$.
-In our empirical application, it means that we can combine multiple defendant cohorts to identify a single evaluation point in the $DMTR$ function. \end{remark}
+In our empirical application, it means that we can combine multiple defendant cohorts to identify a single evaluation point in the $DMTR$ function, increasing statistical power by being transparent about censoring assumptions.

+{ In contrast, the standard empirical practice frequently defines a set of time periods, creates binary outcome variables for each time horizon, and only keeps observations that are observed for a period longer than their longest time horizon of interest.
+Due to this desire to keep the sample consistent across outcome variables, the existing empirical practice effectively reduces power when analyzing shorter horizons.}